 Regular, moderate-intensity physical activity may help prevent Type 2 diabetes and reduce or slow complications from Type 1 or Type 2 diabetes.
-But what about more intense physical activity such as endurance sports including marathons and triathlons?
+But what about more intense physical activity such as endurance sports, including marathons and triathlons?
 With healthy training and nutrition management to meet individualized goals, people with diabetes can achieve improved blood glucose control and fewer hypoglycemic (low blood sugar) episodes while participating in endurance sports.

 When it comes to sports, diabetes management always is the first priority.
-First, talk to your diabetes doctor about if you need to use an insulin pump, continuous glucose monitor or undergo pre-training medical testing.
+First, talk to your doctor about whether you need to use an insulin pump, continuous glucose monitor or undergo pre-training medical testing.
 Determine your safe blood glucose range for training and competing.
 Once you've gotten the go-ahead from your doctor, consult a registered dietitian nutritionist specializing in sports and diabetes care.

-When You Start
+When You Start Endurance Training

 Avoiding hypoglycemia is important for individuals who take insulin or insulin secretagogues.
 If blood sugar is below 90 mg/dl before exercise, then individuals taking these medications may benefit from a snack that includes carbohydrate.
 For exercise that lasts longer than 60 minutes, additional carbohydrate may be needed to keep blood sugar within a safe range.
-Hypoglycemia is less common for individuals with diabetes who don’t take insulin.
+Hypoglycemia is less common for people with diabetes who don’t take insulin.
 For some individuals, intense physical activity may even raise blood glucose levels rather than cause hypoglycemia.

 When starting an endurance sport, follow these five tips:

-1. Check your blood sugar frequently, and stay in the blood glucose range that you and your physician decide upon.
+- Check your blood sugar frequently, and stay in the blood glucose range that you and your physician decide upon.

-3. Train with a partner until you are skilled at avoiding hypoglycemia.
+- Train with a partner until you are skilled at avoiding hypoglycemia.

-4. Wear a medical alert ID bracelet, or any medical tag that helps alert paramedics or emergency responders of your diabetes and any additional important medical condition that may require immediate or special attention.
+- Wear a medical alert ID bracelet, or any medical tag that helps alert paramedics or emergency responders of your diabetes and any additional important medical condition that may require immediate or special attention.

-5. Eat and drink before, during and after exercising.
+- Eat and drink before, during and after exercising.
 Hyperglycemia is worse with dehydration, and high blood sugar levels can cause the body to lose additional water.
 Urine color should be pale yellow throughout the day.

 Eat Right for Optimal Blood Glucose Control When Training